jobial-io/sclap/README.md

 ### How about returning a Try or an Either?

-You can return a Try as well:
+You can return a Try or an Either as well:

 ```scala
 import util.Try